raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 ## Future work

 I think arclength of quadratics is pretty much settled at this point.
 For cubics, the current solution is pretty good, but can likely be improved a bit more.
 Certainly I make no claims the error metric is perfect, and a tighter bound on that would unlock exploiting higher degree quadrature, which could converge a lot faster.
 One promising approach is to identify problematic inputs (ones for which the actual error is worse than what a simplistic error metric would predict).
 If, as seems likely, curves with cusps are an important category of those, then using the [Stone and DeRose geometric characterization] could help find those (thanks Pomax for the idea).
 Another idea (thanks to Jacob Rus) is to search for curvature maxima and use that to guide the subdivision.
-Determining maximum curvature should be fairly tractable, but as always there's a tradeoff between the cost of computing the error metric vs the savings in subdivision.
+Determining maximum curvature (at least approximately) should be fairly tractable, but as always there's a tradeoff between the cost of computing the error metric vs the savings in subdivision.

 Applying a Newton method is likely to speed up the inverse method.
 That shouldn't be too hard.